 ACCUPLACER Placement Test

-is an internet-based, computerized, adaptive, placement testing system developed by College Board.
+ACCUPLACER is an internet-based, computerized, adaptive, placement testing system developed by College Board.
 The test assesses basic skills in writing (English), reading, and mathematics, as well as more advanced mathematics skills.
-The test is untimed.
+The test consists of multiple choice questions and is untimed.

-The Reading Comprehension test measures a studentís ability to understand what he or she has read.
-There are 20 questions with four content areas on this test: identifying main ideas, direct statements/secondary ideas, inferences, and applications.
-For more information about proficiency at various scoring levels click here.
+The Reading Comprehension test measures a student’s ability to understand what he or she has read.
+Question content includes identifying main ideas, direct statements/secondary ideas, inferences, and applications.

 The Writing/Sentence Skills test measures students understanding of sentence structure. i.e., how sentences are put together and what makes a sentence complete and clear.
-There are a total of 20 questions administered in three content areas measured on this test: recognizing complete sentences, coordination/subordination, and clear sentence logic.
-For more information about proficiency at various scoring levels click here.
+Question content includes recognizing complete sentences, coordination/subordination, and clear sentence logic.

-Practice Questions are available on the Accuplacer website and on the Student Success Center website here.
+Practice Questions are available on the Accuplacer website and on the Student Success Center website.

 Note: You do not have to take all tests at one time.
 Completing the tests with a rest in between can aid student concentration and comfort level.
-Inform the Testing Center Manager if you do not want to take all of your tests in the same setting.
+Inform the Testing Center staff if you do not want to take all of your tests in the same day.

 What to Expect When You Take the Placement Test